microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

 2. The command will output ae endpoint for your function app.
 Copy this.
 3. Test the endpoint by going to `<Endpoint>/Patient` in your browser or API testing tool.

+## Get the deployment details

+ 1. Run the below command to get the deployed Azure function URL variable named `Azure_FunctionURL`.
+    ```
+     azd get-values
+    ```
+2. Run the below command to get the default key from the deployed Azure function.
+    ```
+     az functionapp keys list --name
+                         --resource-group
+    ```

+   As output, it will return the default key and master key.

+    Please click on [link](https://learn.microsoft.com/en-us/cli/azure/functionapp/keys?view=azure-cli-latest#az-functionapp-keys-list) to read more about the function key.

+  Note: No need to append a key to the url if AuthorizationLevel is Anonymous.
+To check the authorization level, please see the Quickstartfunction.cs file's methods.
+For now, it's set to `Function`, but you can change it as per your needs.

 ## Usage details

 - `Program.cs` outlines how we can use Azure Function for Simple custom operation using various types of services like authenticator, headers and filters.